-John Delaney began life as chief executive of the Football Association of Ireland as the great hope for change, but his tenure has been shrouded in controversy.
+John Delaney, whose resignation has been announced, began life as chief executive of the Football Association of Ireland as the great hope for change, but his tenure was shrouded in controversy.

 The 51-year-old, son of former FAI treasurer Joe Delaney, chose his moment to reach a position of power within the Association when it desperately needed reform.